Kuli-HYF/planning/planning/thoughts-after-first-interview.md

 - When the first employee or company owner joins the website, the company doesn't exist yet.
 - Do they start off by filling in the survey and enter the company name?
 - Is the company object created after this?
 - How do we prevent users from creating the same company twice?
+For example: 'HackYourFuture', 'HYF', 'Hack Your Future'
 - If we let it up to anonymous employees, what if the company owner doesn't want to be on the website?